jump-dev/JuMP.jl/docs/src/manual/models.md

 ### Reducing time-to-first-solve latency

-By default, JuMP uses [bridges](@ref LazyBridgeOptimizer) to reformulate the model you wrote into an equivalent model supported by the solver.
+By default, JuMP uses [bridges](@ref LazyBridgeOptimizer) to reformulate the model you are building into an equivalent model supported by the solver.

 However, if your model is already supported by the solver, bridges add latency (read [The "time-to-first-solve" issue](@ref)).
 This is particularly noticeable